amrutsavadatti/auction_house/README.md

 - Pooja Kawatkar: Back End, Helped with Front End Work

 ## General Notes
-Please make sure not to refresh the live URLs, as it runs into a 404 not found error.
+Please make sure not to refresh the live URLs, as it runs into a 404 not found/403 forbidden error.
 We reached out to the professor and other teams who are experiencing the same issue, but we are not sure how to go about solving it.